Coffee and Caffeine

 "It's Not About the Coffee" - wow, I thought, this should clear some things up.
 Because, I for sure know that it's not about the coffee.
 I've had good coffee.
 It just can't be about the coffee.

-The first sentence of the book (int the A Note to Readers) reads: "Although this book is titled It's Not About the Coffee, of course it is about the coffee--it's about the people and the coffee."
+The first sentence of the book (int the A Note to Readers) reads: “Although this book is titled It’s Not About the Coffee, of course it is about the coffee–it’s about the people and the coffee.”
 Leadership lesson number one: start out with a lie, then weasel out.

 Cloying, sacchariney corporate doublespeak only got worse on the following several pages, I am not even sure I can get through the book at all.
 There might be some interesting Starbucks anecdotes further down, so I'll keep trying.
 Meanwhile I get a weird feeling about Howard Behar - the same I used to get about Soviet Politburo members: I could not understand if they believed themselves in the ideals that they extolled.